Getting Started with Ultra

 Ultra Office Hours are open to all who teach with Blackboard or support others in their teaching.
 They are held via Teams on the 2nd or 3rd Monday of the month.

-- Monday, May 19, 1-2 PM via Teams
+- Monday, May 19, 1-2 PM – Your UA Ultra Practice Course

-- Monday, June 16, 1-2 PM via Teams
+- Monday, June 16, 1-2 PM – Best practices for copying course content

-- Monday, July 21, 1-2 PM via Teams
+- Monday, July 21, 1-2 PM – Customizing your Ultra course

-Meet the New Blackboard: Blackboard Ultra Demo & Info Session
+Blackboard Ultra Demo and Info Session

 Join us for a 30-minute presentation followed by Q&A to see Ultra for yourself and find out what you need to do to prepare.